Living with Mother-in-Law

 Living with Mother-in-Law (Sống chung với mẹ chồng) is a television drama series produced by Vietnam Television Film Center, Vietnam Television, directed by Vũ Trường Khoa.
 It aired from 5 April to 30 June 2017, every Wednesday to Friday (last four episodes aired on Thursday and Friday) at 20:45.

 Story

-The film discusses the conflicts and problems in the relationship between Minh Vân (Bảo Thanh) and her mother-in-law, Phương (Lan Hương), when living under the same roof.
+The drama revolves around conflicts and problems in the relationship between Minh Vân (Bảo Thanh) and her mother-in-law, Phương (Lan Hương), when living under the same roof.
 At the same time, the young husband/son - Thanh (Anh Dũng) in the film must stand in the middle of the "war" between his mother and wife.
 It is also the root of discordance between the newly-wed couple and damage to the family relationship.
 As shown in the series, many other couples also suffer from conflicts, which stem from their mother-in-law.